xunker/SonyMDRemote/README.md

 Display protocol, and remote controls designed for one will generally not work for the other.

+## Files in this repository

+There is an Arduino program here, [SonyMDRemote.ino], and associated `.h` files that I have used both to dump the communication between a MiniDisc player and remote control and play-back commands in an effort to reverse-engineer the protocol.

+At the moment these should be considered scratch-pads and you probably won't be able to run them out of the box without considerable effort.

 ## Whis is the name of the connector?

 I don't know the technical name for the connector, which is why I've decided